-Delivered with the flexibility of a blended instructional format, the coursework interfaces with the curriculum of the Viterbo University Master of Science in Mental Health Counseling (MSMHC) program, providing doctoral students with applied experiences in their roles as counselor educators, supervisors, and professional leaders in the counseling profession.
-This interface provides doctoral students early experiential learning opportunities with a continuous integration of theory and practice.
+Delivered with the flexibility of a blended instructional format, the coursework interfaces with the curriculum of the Viterbo University Master's degree programs: The Masters of Science in Mental Health Counseling (MSMHC) program and the Masters in Science of School Counseling (MSSC) program.
+This interface provides doctoral students with applied experiences in their roles as counselor educators, supervisors, and professional leaders in the counseling profession.
+Moreover, this interface provides doctoral students early experiential learning opportunities with a continuous integration of theory and practice.

-Students will experience a wide variety of instructional methods within the program that includes: readings, discussions, reflection, written assignments, presentations, skill-based learning opportunities, practicums and internships.
+Students will experience a wide variety of instructional methods within the program that include: readings, discussions, reflection, written assignments, presentations, skill-based learning opportunities, digital video recordings, practicums and internships.
 Each syllabus within the program will highlight the instructional methods used for that course.